Merck/boxly/README.md

 ## Overview

-The boxly package creates interactive boxplots for clinical trial analysis & reporting.
+The boxly package creates interactive box plots for clinical trial analysis & reporting.

 We assume ADaM datasets are ready for analysis and leverage [metalite](https://merck.github.io/metalite/) data structure to define